ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vsphere_resilience_mode/guide.en-gb.md

 The information returned will include the schedule for the "updateHostResilienceOff" task.

-Host connectivity will be restored once the test is complete, and your HPC infrastructure will return to normal use.
+Host connectivity will be restored once the test is complete, and your Hosted Private Cloud infrastructure will return to normal use.

 ## Go further